 Save This Recipe

 I’m not saying this recipe is magic, but the first time I made it, nobody at the table complained.
-Not even my youngest, who usually side-eyes anything green.
-There’s just something about gooey cheddar and juicy chicken that wins people over.
+Not even my youngest, who usually side-eyes anything green like it’s personally offended him.
+You know that rare dinner where you’re waiting for the “What is this?” and it just… doesn’t come?
+That was this chicken.

-I started making this one night when I had chicken breasts that needed to get used, a head of broccoli that was losing the will to live, and half a block of cream cheese from who-knows-what.
-I didn’t measure much, just mixed things up and hoped for the best — and it turned out so good, I’ve been making it ever since.
+I had chicken breasts that needed to get used, a head of broccoli that was losing the will to live, and half a block of cream cheese left over from who-knows-what (probably a bagel situation I can’t fully explain).
+I didn’t measure much.
+I just mixed things up, stuffed the chicken, and hoped for the best.

 -